-The Nova Scotia Site of Cochrane Canada is a regional site of the Canadian arm of Cochrane.
+The Nova Scotia Site of Cochrane Canada is a regional site of the Cochrane Canada.
 It aims to build local capacity in the province of Nova Scotia by supporting systematic review research and by facilitating evidence-informed healthcare practice and policy.
 They do so by engaging in a diverse and complementary range of activities, including:

 - Education and Training: The Nova Scotia Site of Cochrane Canada works collaboratively with the Maritime SPOR SUPPORT Unit to provide training in systematic review methodology;